 6. Let the Lender Know That You Have a Buyer

 Once you’ve landed a cash offer, call your lender immediately and inform them so you can avoid foreclosure.
 As mentioned, the foreclosure will not proceed if the home has a legitimate offer.

 Lenders are willing to let you sell your house if you have proven that the sale will cover the mortgage payments and late fees.
 The bank just wants to gain back their money and avoid the hassle of going to auction, so a cash offer is a win-win for everyone.

 7. Close the Property Deal

 When you have already notified your lender, you can close the deal with the buyer, declare to the bank that the home is sold, and pay what you owe the lender.

 If you are fortunate to receive a high cash offer, you may walk away with extra cash to start over.
 This is more likely when you start looking for offers sooner rather than later.

-Challenges When Selling a Home in Foreclosure in Virginia
+Challenges When Selling a Home in Foreclosure Virginia

-Selling a house in foreclosure in Virginia may be easy for some and hard for others due to several factors.
+Selling a Virginia house in foreclosure may be easy for some and hard for others due to several factors.
 It is crucial that you learn about the potential challenges you might face along the way so you can deal with them without taking much time.